 This tutorial is part of our WordPress installation step-by-step tutorials, where we show you how to install a WordPress site or blog with no coding skills required.

-In this tutorial, we provide a quick overview of the steps involved in creating a website or blog with WordPress.
+In this tutorial, we provide a quick overview of the steps involved in installing and setting up a website with WordPress.
 This tutorial also assumes that you have no coding or web programming skills.
 If so, that’s great!
 You don’t need to be a coder or programmer to use WordPress (proof: this entire website was built by someone with “zero” coding skills using WordPress!)

 Use this Quick WordPress Installation Guide if you have already done the following:

 - Chosen WordPress as your website platform (if not, learn more about the benefits of using WordPress),

 - Planned out your website and content marketing strategy (if not, see our website planning section),

 - Understand the costs and timeframe involved (if not, go here: How To Build A Website From Scratch In One Day – No Coding Required!)

 - Are familiar with tasks like registering a domain name, setting up web hosting, using cPanel, transferring files via FTP, etc.

 If you want to skip all of the above, this Quick WordPress Installation Guide will help you install and set up a website with WordPress quickly and easily.
 For example, you may already have an existing website hosted on another web platform (e.g. Drupal, Joomla, etc.) and have decided to migrate over to the WordPress platform and just need an overview of the steps involved.